 Kidney disease – those with kidney infection or disease are at a higher risk of hypertension.

-What you may not be aware of is that hypertension stimulates your body to release two proteins – angiotensin II and endothelin which further promote and accelerate inflammatory as well as oxidative mechanisms in your arteries.
+What you may not be aware of is that hypertension stimulates your body to release two proteins – angiotensin II and endothelin, which further promotes and speeds up inflammatory as well as oxidative mechanisms in your arteries.
 There is ample evidence that there is a direct connection between hypertension and atherosclerosis.

 Diet.
-In order to reduce keep your cardiovascular system healthy, it’s essential to follow general healthy diet guidelines, in addition to making some key adjustments in your relationship with food.
+In order to reduce keep your cardiovascular system healthy, it’s essential to follow general healthy diet guidelines, besides making some key adjustments in your relationship with food.

 Decrease your omega-6 and increase your omega-3.
 Many people consume 11 to 30 times more omega-6 than omega-3.
 A heart-healthy diet should have a ratio of 1:1.
 Many people typically consume too many processed foods containing omega-6 polyunsaturated fats such as corn oil, sunflower oil, and safflower oil.
-On the other hand, many are deficient in omega-3, found primarily in fish, flaxseeds, and nuts.
+Many are deficient in omega-3, found primarily in fish, flaxseeds, and nuts.
 You can increase your intake of omega-3 by consuming organic ground flax meal, wild salmon, minimal-mercury albacore tuna, fish oil, avocados, and sprouted walnuts.
 Read about the importance of omega-3.

 Increase your folic acid intake.
-Folic acid (vitamin B6) and the B vitamins help break down homocysteine, an amino acid suggested in increasing the risk of atherosclerosis.
+Folic acid and the B vitamins, especially B6.
+They help break down homocysteine, an amino acid suggested in increasing the risk of atherosclerosis.
 Rich sources of folic acid include mercury-minimal tuna, wild salmon, spinach and other dark green leafy vegetables, and organic beef.
 Also consider a B-vitamin supplement.

 Incorporate healthy saturated fats in your diet, such as organic virgin coconut oil.
 Saturated fats have received a bad rap, but the truth is they are essential for good health.
 The true culprit in heart disease risk is trans fat, otherwise known as hydrogenated or partially hydrogenated oil.
 Read more about good fats and bad fats.

 Add blueberries to your diet.
 Blueberries may reduce the build-up of “bad” cholesterol that contributes to cardiovascular disease and stroke, according to scientists at the University of California.
-In fact, it has been reported that blueberries contain pterostilbene, a compound which has the potential to lower cholesterol.
+In fact, they have reported that blueberries contain pterostilbene, a compound which has the potential to lower cholesterol.

 Add nuts to your diet.
 Sprouted walnuts have more heart-healthy omega-3 essential fatty acids than any other nut.
-And one interesting study has demonstrated that eating just a handful of pecans a day can have the same effect as prescription drugs in lowering bad LDL cholesterol levels.
+And one interesting study has showed that eating just a handful of pecans a day can have the same effect as prescription drugs in lowering bad LDL cholesterol levels.
 Not only do pecans lower bad cholesterol, but they also increase good HDL cholesterol.
-Sprouted nuts can be incorporated into your diet as a healthy snack in between meals.
+We can incorporate sprouted nuts into the diet as a healthy snack in between meals.

 Add healthy herbs to your diet, such as cilantro, cinnamon, and garlic.
-Anecdotal evidence reveals that cilantro has the ability to bind to heavy metals and help the body excrete them.
+Anecdotal evidence reveals that cilantro can bind to heavy metals and help the body excrete them.
 Crushed garlic contains allicin, a potent detoxifier.
-And cinnamon has been shown to reduce blood sugar levels in diabetics.
+And they have shown cinnamon to reduce blood sugar levels in diabetics.

 Other Heart Disease Diet Recommendations